Skip to main content

 The Garden Guide to Midwest Annuals and Perennials

-An easy-to-carry guide (5" x 8 1/2") for home gardeners and visitors to public gardens in the Midwest.
-Color photos and basic information about growing 300 annual and perennial flowers, Buck roses, ornamental grasses, herbs, vines, and even water plants.
+Inside you'll find color photos and basic information about growing 300 annual and perennial flowers, Buck roses, ornamental grasses, herbs, vines, and even water plants.
 Symbols help to identify sun/shade requirements and indicate special uses (containers, butterfly gardens, etc).

 [more]